hamidrezav/apprenticeship-connect/readme.txt

 Seamlessly display apprenticeship vacancies from the official UK Government service via a simple shortcode and automated syncing.
 == Description ==
 Apprenticeship Connect integrates with the official UK Government's Find an Apprenticeship service to fetch and display current apprenticeship vacancies on your WordPress site.
-It provides a setup wizard for easy configuration, automated daily data synchronization, and a simple shortcode to place vacancy listings anywhere on your site.
+It provides a setup wizard for easy configuration, automated daily data synchronisation, and a simple shortcode to place vacancy listings anywhere on your site.

 Features:
 - **Easy Onboarding:** A step-by-step setup wizard guides you through the configuration process.
 - **API Integration:** Connects to the UK Government apprenticeship API to fetch the latest vacancies.
 - **Automated Syncing:** A daily WP-Cron job keeps your vacancy listings up-to-date automatically.
-- **Manual Control:** A "Test & Sync" button in the settings allows for on-demand API testing and data synchronization.
+- **Manual Control:** A "Test & Sync" button in the settings allows for on-demand API testing and data synchronisation.
 - **Simple Shortcode:** Use `[apprenticeship_vacancies]` to display listings on any page or post.
-- **Customizable Display:** Control which vacancy details (employer, location, closing date) are shown directly from the settings page.
+- **Customisable Display:** Control which vacancy details (employer, location, closing date) are shown directly from the settings page.

 Shortcode:
 - Use `[apprenticeship_vacancies]` on any page.
 The output is controlled by the options configured on the **Settings** page.